mbassiouny33/ubuntu-hardening/README.md

 ```

-If you're creating a system with important data for an average user(who might easily break their system) you might want to consider `hardening-extreme.sh` script.
+If you're creating a system with important data for an average user(who might easily break their system) you might want to consider `hardening-extreme.sh` script as an addition the other script.

-This script IS DANGEROUS, and it might make you're system unusable/ hard to repar, so go through the comments and read it carefully before you execute it.
+the "hardening-extreme" script IS a bit DANGEROUS, and it might make you're system unusable/ hard to repair, so go through the comments and read it carefully before you execute it.